 IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS.
 MEET EXCEPTIONAL PEOPLE.
 LEARN TO LEAD.
 FIND YOUR PASSION.
 BE A GLOBAL SCHOLAR!

-Join us at American University.
-July 20 – August 2, 2014!
+American University.
+July 20 – August 2, 2014

-- Visits to Embassies, World Bank, think tanks, and other D.C. institutions.
+- Visits to embassies, Capitol Hill, think tanks and other D.C. institutions.
 Scholars have unparalleled access to leaders who are making change happen.
-In recent years Scholars have met the Ambassadors from Afghanistan, Bahrain, China and more, toured the World Bank, USAID and State Department, and met with their Senator’s offices on Capitol Hill to discuss foreign policy challenges including the global food crisis and child marriage.
+In recent years Scholars have met the Ambassadors from Afghanistan, Bahrain and Niger, toured the World Bank, USAID and State Department, and met with their Senator’s offices on Capitol Hill to discuss foreign policy challenges including the global food crisis and child marriage.

-Participants reported amazing increases in their ability and confidence to effect change.
+Participants report amazing increases in their understanding of global challenges, and their confidence as leaders.
 Last year, one hundred percent reported they were more confident identifying problems that need to be addressed in their community, and figuring out what they can do about them.
 They also overwhelmingly reported increases in their: